paxdev/paxdev.github.io/_posts/2018-12-06-run-azure-agent-in-docker.md

 Typing `screen` at the command prompt starts a new session.
 I can then use `Ctrl-A, d` to detach from that screen session which will leave the terminal running when I exit my SSH session.

-`screen -r` lists running sessions which I can resume using the name listed.
-(Even after exiting and starting a new SSH session)

-e.g.
+Later on (e.g. if I log back in) when I need to pick up the session running the container, `screen -r` lists running sessions, I can resume:

 ```bash
 screen -r